Due to the COVID-19 pandemic, all our tours are unfortunately on pause for the time being.

-Which grape varieties are grown and what kind of wine will we taste?
+Which grape varieties are grown in the Douro and what kind of wine will we taste?

 How is the Douro different from other notable wine regions?

-The Douro wine region is found on either side of the River Douro.
-Protected from the harsh and wet Atlantic weather by the Marao mountain range, this demarcated area has a Mediterranean climate with hot dry summers and cold winters.
+The Douro wine country is located on either side of the River Douro.
+Protected from the harsh Atlantic weather by the Serra do Marao mountain range, this demarcated area has a Mediterranean climate with hot dry summers and cold wet winters.

-Where does each wine tour begin and end and how do we get there?
+Where does each Douro wine tour begin and end and how do we get there?

 Is it possible to go at our own pace on a Douro wine tour?

 Yes, indeed!
 You are on holiday and if you want to slow down (or speed up!), that's up to you.
-We can always give you a little more time by the pool, the chance to linger at the lunch table or a slower route back.
+We can always give you time for that special photo, let you linger at the lunch table or take a slower route back.

 Do customers have full financial protection?